ifsm/apollon/docs/source/install.rst

 Install using pip
 =======================================
-The Python packager manager can automatically download and install apollon from Pypi.
+The Python package manager can automatically download and install apollon from Pypi.
 Simply run the following command from your terminal:

 .. code-block:: Bash